Viktor Đukanović

-Viktor Đukanović (born 29 January 2004) is a Montenegrin professional footballer who plays as a winger for Allsvenskan club Hammarby IF and the Montenegro national football team.
+Viktor Đukanović (born 29 January 2004) is a Montenegrin professional footballer who plays as a winger for Slovak First League club DAC Dunajská Streda, on loan from Allsvenskan club Hammarby IF, and the Montenegro national team.

 Club career

 Budućnost

-Đukanović started his youth career with Sutjeska Nikšić prior to moving to Budućnost in 2019.
-On 29 November 2020, he scored in his senior debut for the club at just 15 years old, coming on as a substitute in a 4-2 win against Rudar Pljevlja.
+Đukanović started his youth career with Sutjeska Nikšić prior to moving to Budućnost Podgorica.
+On 29 November 2020, he scored in his senior debut for the club at just 16 years old, coming on as a substitute in a 4–2 win against Rudar Pljevlja.
 In his debut season, he helped Budućnost finish first in the 2020–21 Montenegrin League title race and the 2021 Montenegrin Cup, making 23 competitive appearances and scoring three goals.

 In the 2021–22 season, Đukanović established himself as a regular starter, starting 21 games and making 31 league appearances in total, scoring nine league goals.
 He also made his European debut in the 2021–22 UEFA Champions League qualifying rounds against HJK Helsinki, although Budućnost lost 7–1 on aggregate.
 Overall, Đukanović scored 13 goals in 38 appearances, contributing to the club's runner-up finish at the end of the 2021–22 season and the 2022 Montenegrin Cup win.

 In 2022–23, his last season before leaving the club, Đukanović scored a brace against Llapi in the 2022–23 Conference League qualification phase, after which Budućnost was eliminated by Breiðablik.
 On 26 December 2022, Đukanović won the award Most Promising Player of the Year in the Montenegrin First League.
 He also finished third for the overall Player of the Year award, behind Novica Eraković from Sutjeska and Draško Božović from Dečić.

 Hammarby

 On 6 January 2023, Đukanović signed a five-year contract with Swedish Allsvenskan club Hammarby IF.
 The transfer fee was reportedly set at around €1 million, potential bonuses included.
+Throughout his debut season, Đukanović scored 11 goals in 25 league appearances, although Hammarby disappointedly finished 7th in the table, making him the first teenager to score at least ten goals in an Allsvenskan season since AIK's Alexander Isak in 2016.

+Loan to Standard Liège

+Đukanović signed for Belgian Pro League team Standard Liège on a loan with an option to buy deal on 30 July 2024.

+Loan to DAC Dunajská Streda

+On 4 February 2025, Đukanović moved on a new loan to DAC Dunajská Streda in Slovakia until the end of 2025, with an option to buy.